DasIch/argvard/docs/api.rst

 .. data:: __version_info__

    The version as a tuple, containing the major, minor, and bugfix version.
-You should this, if you need to implement any version checks.
+You should use this, if you need to implement any version checks.

 Application Object